BennettJudd/Rhythmic/README.md

 ### Mockup

 ![RhyMockup](https://github.com/BennettJudd/Rhythmic/blob/main/images/Mockup.png?raw=true)
 * In this mockup we have our 5 Lanes which either Blocks can go through which you want to click on and bombs which will break your streak and remove points.
+In a Guitar Hero style game

 ### Start Screen